Jonah Shacknai

 Jonah Shacknai (born 1957) is an American pharmaceutical executive.
 He was the founder of Illustris Pharmaceuticals and was the founder, chairman and CEO of Medicis Pharmaceutical Corporation.
 He also served as chief aide to the US House of Representatives' committee for health policy.

 In 2011, one of his children, Max, was severely injured in what was ruled an accident.
 Max died in the hospital soon afterwards.
-Two days later, his girlfriend Rebecca Zahau was found dead at Shacknai's home.
+Two days later, Jonah's girlfriend Rebecca Zahau was found dead at Shacknai's home.
 She was ruled to have committed suicide, although Shacknai's brother Adam was found responsible in a 2018 civil suit ruling that was later vacated.

 Career

 Shacknai earned a BS from Colgate University and a JD from Georgetown University Law Center.

 From 1977 until the end of 1982 Shacknai worked as the Chief Aide to the committee on health policy in the US House of Representatives.
 He also served on the Commission on the Federal Drug Approval Process and the National Council on Drugs.

 Shacknai was a member of the National Arthritis and Musculoskeletal and Skin Diseases Advisory Council and on the US-Israel Science and Technology Commission.

 He was a senior partner at the law firm Royer, Shacknai and Mehle from 1982 until 1988.
 The firm represented multinational pharmaceutical companies, medical device makers and four major industry trade associations.

 Shacknai founded Medicis Pharmaceuticals in 1988.
 In 2012 he left his positions as CEO and chairman when Valeant Pharmaceuticals purchased Medicis for $2.6 billion.